Stedi-Demos/bootstrap-archived/README.md

 ### Inbound EDI workflow

-The `edi-inbound` function performs the following steps:
-1. Listen to Stedi Core `transaction.processed` events, which contain the partnership, document direction, location of the translated document, and document transaction set ID for a single EDI transaction set.
+The `edi-inbound` function listens to Stedi Core `transaction.processed` events, which contain the partnership, document direction, location of the translated document, and document transaction set ID for a single EDI transaction set.
+When it receives an event, it performs the following steps:

-1. Read the translated EDI-like JSON data from the Core output [Stedi bucket](https://www.stedi.com/products/buckets).
+1. Read the translated EDI-like JSON data from the [Stedi bucket](https://www.stedi.com/products/buckets) configured to receive Core output.
 1. Look up configured destinations for the specific partnership and transaction set ID.
-   1. You can configure destinations in [Stedi Stash](https://www.stedi.com/products/stash).
 Refer to [Destinations](#destinations) for details.

-1. Sends the EDI-like JSON  to each destination.
-If a destination has a [Stedi Mapping](https://www.stedi.com/products/mappings) configured, the `edi-inbound` function applies the mapping transformation to the Guide JSON before sending to the destination.
+1. If a destination has a [Stedi Mapping](https://www.stedi.com/products/mappings) configured, apply the mapping transformation the JSON.
+2. Send the JSON  to each destination.
-1. Sends failures (such as invalid mappings or missing guides) to [Execution Error Destinations](#execution-error-destinations).
+3. Send failures (such as invalid mappings or missing guides) to [Execution Error Destinations](#execution-error-destinations).
-1. Retry function execution failures 2 more times.
+4. Retry function execution failures 2 more times.
 These retries can result in destinations receiving multiple messages, so you must handle at-least-once message delivery separately.
 We recommend using payload control numbers and message timestamps for deduplication.

 ### Outbound EDI workflow

 The `edi-outbound` function performs the following steps when it receives a payload and a metadata object.
 The payload must match the shape of the Guide's JSON Schema for writing EDI.
 Or, if a mappingId is specified, then the payload is the input for a mapping which will output valid Guide JSON data.

 1. Use the metadata to look up the configuration values required to construct an EDI envelope.
 The `partnershipId` is the only required field.
-1. If a[Stedi Mapping](https://www.stedi.com/products/mappings) is specified, transform the payload to create a data structure that matches an outgoing EDI transaction.
+1. If a [Stedi Mapping](https://www.stedi.com/products/mappings) is specified, apply the mapping transformation to the JSON.
 1. Call [Stedi EDI Translate](https://www.stedi.com/products/edi-translate) to transform the JSON payload into an EDI file.
 1. Look up configured destinations for the specific partnership and transaction set ID.
-   1. You can configure destinations in [Stedi Stash](https://www.stedi.com/products/stash).
 Refer to [Destinations](#destinations) for details.
 1. Send failures to [Execution Error Destinations](#execution-error-destinations).
 1. Retry function execution failures 2 or more times.
 These retries can result in destinations receiving multiple messages, so you must handle at-least-once message delivery separately.
 We recommend using payload control numbers and message timestamps for deduplication.

 ### Processed functional groups workflow
-TODO Ross - is this on by default?
-Like should we say "if configured" or something?

 The `edi-acknowledgement` function listens to Stedi Core `functional_group.processed` inbound events, which contain the partnership, document direction, and envelope data for a single functional group.
 When it receives an event, the function performs the following steps:

 1. If the direction is `RECEIVED`, look up up 997 acknowledgment configuration for the specific partnership and transaction set Ids in the functional group.
-You can configure acknowledgment configuration in [Stedi Stash](https://www.stedi.com/products/stash).
 Refer to [Acknowledgments](#acknowledgment-destinations) for details.
 1. If transaction sets are in the functional group with 997 acknowledgments configured, generate a 997 EDI-like JSON file and send it to the `edi-outbound` function for processing.

 ### File error workflow

 The events-file-error function listens to Stedi Core `file.failed` events, which Stedi emits when there is an error processing a file.
 When it receives an event, the function performs the following steps:

-1. Look up the file error destinations configured in Stash.
+1. Look up the configured file error destinations.
 Refer to [File Error Destinations](#file-error-destinations) for details.
-1. Forward the errors to each configured destination.
+1. Forward the errors to each destination.

 ## Requirements